marinasundstrom/CheckedExceptions/docs/exception-handling.md

-## Exception Handling
+# Exception Handling with the CheckedExceptions Analyzer

-### Analyzer
+### Overview

-The analyzer is designed to streamline exception management by performing two primary tasks:
+The CheckedExceptions analyzer enhances exception management in your C# projects by:

-1. **Identifying Exception Sources**: It detects `throw` statements or method calls where exceptions may be thrown or propagated.
+1. **Identifying Exception Sources**: Detecting `throw` statements or method calls where exceptions may be thrown or propagated.
-2. **Reporting Diagnostics**: It flags unhandled exceptions, prompting developers to either handle them explicitly or declare their propagation.
+2. **Reporting Diagnostics**: Flagging unhandled exceptions, prompting developers to handle them explicitly or declare their propagation.

 ### Defining the `ThrowsAttribute`

-The analyzer can automatically detect exceptions being thrown, but to maximize its utility, you need to define and use the `ThrowsAttribute`.
-This attribute allows you to annotate methods, constructors, or delegates with the exceptions they might throw, enabling the analyzer to generate more accurate diagnostics.
+While the analyzer can automatically detect exceptions being thrown, explicitly using the `ThrowsAttribute` adds significant value.
+It allows you to annotate methods, constructors, or delegates with the exceptions they might throw, enabling the analyzer to generate more precise diagnostics.
+This is particularly useful in complex methods where automatic detection might not capture all potential exceptions.

 ```csharp
 using System;